koesan/TepeGoz/README.md

 The core of the system is the ability to perform continuous, round-the-clock surveillance.
 One drone is always in the air, performing a predefined mission (e.g., fire detection, human detection, motion detection), while the other drone is on the ground, charging its battery from the solar-powered station.
 When the active drone's battery level drops to a critical point, it autonomously returns to the ground station to charge.
 Simultaneously, the newly charged drone takes off to continue the surveillance mission without any interruption.

 This seamless handover mechanism ensures that the monitored area is never left unguarded.
 The system is equipped with AI-powered detection capabilities to identify specific events or objects (e.g., fires, intruders) and alert the ground station.
-The ground station then sends notifications to relevant personnel, providing real-time information and camera feeds.
+The ground station then sends notifications to relevant personnel.

 ### Key Features